bryxki/bryxki/README.md

 ### Hi there! 👋 I'm Bryan [bryxki]

-- 🔭 I’m currently working on Point of Sales, Inventory Management and Accounting Systems.
+### I'm a Fullstack Web Developer with 3 years of experience.
-- 🌱 I’m currently learning more about React, Redux, Bootstrap 5, Next.Js and Laravel.
+- 👨‍💻 I’m currently working on Point of Sales, Inventory Management and Accounting Systems.
-- 👯 I’m looking to collaborate on projects involving financial analysis and data analytics.
+- 🔍 I’m looking to collaborate on projects involving financial analysis and data analytics.
-- 🤔 I’m looking for help with the the documentation on business logic, models, and processes from a point of view of the domain expert and its stakeholders.
+- 😍 I’d be happy to work with people who have business domain experties and make an impact together in the field of software engineering.
-- 💬 Ask me about APIs, back-end modelling, business reporting and business intellegence.
+- 💬 Consult me about APIs, back end modelling, databases, business reporting and business intellegence.

 ### Connect with me: